Denver Personal Injury LawyerPrint Page

 If you or someone you care about has been hurt in an accident caused by the negligence of another, you should expect to receive direct and honest answers when you meet with a legal representative.
-Attorney Jordan Levine and his entire legal team are committed to providing you with the information and advice you need to make the best choices for your individual situation.
+Denver personal injury lawyer, Jordan Levine, and his entire legal team are committed to providing you with the information and advice you need to make the best choices for your individual situation.
 We encourage you to review the questions and answers about personal injury cases set forth below and invite you to schedule a free consultation with us to discuss your case.

 How Do I Know If I Have a Personal Injury Case?